New domain · Site launch · Migration

 New domains often experience delayed indexing.
 Google may crawl your pages but hold off on indexing them.
 Multi-channel signals help overcome this hesitation.

-Crawl budget is zero
+Crawl demand is limited

 Time to first appearance